finos/symphony-bdk-java/README.md

 ```

 ### Filtering events

 Real-time events may be filtered based on some criteria.
-All query parameters in a subscription request are handled by Symphony Bot SDK as filtering criteria and forwarded to publishers through ```SseSubscriber``` object.
+All query parameters in a subscription request are handled by Symphony Bot SDK as metadata and forwarded to publishers through ```SseSubscriber``` object.

 ```javascript